Barbara Palmer, 1st Duchess of Cleveland: Royal mistress

 Lady Castlemaine's influence over the King waxed and waned throughout her tenure as royal mistress.
-At her height, her influence was so great that she has been referred to as "The Uncrowned Queen," and she was known to assert her influence with the King over the actual Queen, Catherine of Braganza.
+At her height, her influence was so great that she has been called "The Uncrowned Queen", and she was known to assert her influence with the King over the actual Queen, Catherine of Braganza.
 This initially began upon the Queen's landing at Portsmouth.
 Samuel Pepys reported that the customary bonfire outside Lady Castlemaine's house was left conspicuously unlit for the Queen's arrival.
 In point of fact, she planned to give birth to her and Charles' second child at Hampton Court Palace while the royal couple were honeymooning.

 Of her six children, five were acknowledged by Charles as his.
 Charles did not believe he sired the youngest, but he was coerced into legally owning paternity by Lady Castlemaine: